Arriving in the UK

 - Transport in London

 London is one of the most easily linked places in the world in terms of transport, so wherever you would like to go in London, it is always within easy reach.
 We recommend the following page for the different ways that you can travel around London.
+You can find more information on the official Transport for London website, including ticket prices, Oyster Cards (a type of pre-paid pass card you can use to pay for your journeys), and route options.

 - Staying safe